jimbozhang/speechocean762/README.md

 ## Data structure

+If you don't want to use the [Datasets](https://huggingface.co/datasets/mispeech/speechocean762) by Hugging Face, you can clone this corpus and use it in your own way.
 The following tree shows the file structure of this corpus:

 ```
 ├── scores.json